team-for-awesome/make-a-difference-now/README.md

 # Make a difference now
+- Treat animals with the same respect you would show to a human
 - Give people the benefit of a doubt
 - Walk and use public transportation
 - Don't fly